Network When Job Hunting:

 Ask for advice, not for a job

 Interacting with members of your network should never be transactional.
 For example, during a certain point in your job search, you may be tempted to reach out to a friend and ask them if they or their employer is hiring.
-Instead, you should ask that colleague for some advice as it relates to finding a job or or growing your career path.
-This conversation may lead to a job offer, while directly asking for a job may alienate the relationships you have nurtured throughout your career.
+Instead, you should start the conversation by asking that colleague for some job search or career advice.

-Trust me, if your colleague can offer you a job or a lead on a job, she will certainly do that when providing the advice you have asked for.
+Trust me, if a colleague who feels connected to you can offer you a job or a lead on a job, she will certainly do that when providing the advice you have asked for.

 Partner up

 Some of us aren’t comfortable meeting new people and struggle to nurture relationships.
-Find a friend or member of your network to assist you in meeting new people.
-Bring a partner to events like luncheons, dinners, or anything you would be uncomfortable attending.
+If this is you, find a friend or member of your network to assist you in meeting new people.
+Bring a partner to events like luncheons, dinners, or anything you would be uncomfortable attending by yourself.
 Networking isn’t something you have to do alone.

-Nurture Your Network after you Get the Job
+Don’t Forget Your Network After you Get the Job

 Once you’ve found a position, there are a few essential things to keep in mind.